alexgreen0606/Planner/DesignPrinciples.md

 6. `Validation Functions`

 ## Function Names
-- Event handlers: 'handle'.
+- Declarations in components: 'handle'.
 - Props: 'on'.
-All else just state what it does.
+- Declarations in utils: action itself (ex: "saveToStorage").

 ## Props
-- Always define props using `interface`.
+- Always define props using `type`.

 ## Functions
 - All functions **must** explicitly show their return type if it exists.